tycpu/tycpu.github.io/_posts/2025-05-22-transition-el3-to-el1.md

 ## 🚀 ERET: Not just a return

 `ERET` is not just an instruction for PC return.
-It is a powerful instruction for transitioning between Exception Levels and restoring context.
+It is an instruction for transitioning between Exception Levels and restoring context with set registers.

 | Step | Description |
 |------|-------------|